API Reference/

 encode

-HLS/DASH video transcoding (H.264 multi-bitrate).
+HLS video transcoding (H.264 multi-bitrate).
 Required for all video uploads that will be streamed.

 transcription